jamesmh/PersonalBlog/source/_posts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

   - Communicate with other bounded contexts by using messaging and domain events
   - etc.

-3. In terms of service/module interaction, any calls between modules would use a shared abstractions library which would be configured in DI at run-time to use the concrete service from the appropriate bounded context:
+3. In terms of service/module interaction, any calls between modules could use a shared abstractions library which would be configured in DI at run-time to use the concrete service from the appropriate bounded context:

 ![references](/img/razormodules/references.png)